In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Today we examined the most expensive items available via conventional Poké Marts, but remember that several areas utilize different monetary forms.
 For instance, the Battle Frontier lets you exchange BP (battle points) for rare items, Game Corners use coins, and step-measuring pedometers trade items for watts.

-Usually, the best items have to be found or gained through quests, and many are limited in quantity, so think carefully before selling one.
+Usually, the best items have to be found or gained through quests, and many are limited in quantity, so think carefully before selling one, although some, like Nuggets, serve no purpose other than to be sold.
 But for now, as we await more overpriced items, vote for your favorite and I'll see you at our next Pokémon countdown!

 © 2019 Jeremy Gill